Skip to content

 Teaching

-You will not always be taught in isolated ‘professional policing only’ modules.
-Instead, you will join inter-disciplinary criminology modules throughout your degree studies, to benefit from peer learning and differing perspectives to policing issues.
-This link with other student bodies and criminal justice communities within a safe, learning environment is designed to encourage multi-agency working, broader thinking and an enhancement of your evidence-based practice and understanding of the wide reach of policing issues and strategies.
-Policing is not an isolated public service and therefore you will not be isolated from associated communities within the University student body.
+integration of reflective practice throughout the programme across academic years.
+Theoretical modules provide the underpinning knowledge and intellectual skills as a foundation for both evidence-based practice and academic development.
+Students on the PPD will not be taught in isolated ‘policing only’ lectures; they will join inter-disciplinary modules (Law, Criminology and Sociology) throughout their degree studies so as to benefit from peer learning and differing perspectives to policing issues in order to further advance evidence based practice within their policing studies.
+This link with other academic disciplines, student bodies and Criminal Justice communities within a safe, learning environment is designed to encourage multi-agency working, broader thinking and enhance understanding of the wide reach of policing issues and strategies.
+This methodology is also designed to enhance communication skills between disciplines and encourage involvement of broader concepts in the design of evidence-based policing initiatives and research areas.
+Policing is not an isolated service in today’s modern society and therefore, those studying Professional Policing will also not be isolated from associated communities within the University student body.

 Assessment